PYROLYSIS GAS CHROMATOGRAPHY/MASS SPECTROMETRY (PYRO-GC-MS)

 - Cryotrapping capabilities are available for the Pyrolysis GC-MS. Prior to introduction into the GC-MS, the pyrolyzates are cryotrapped using liquid nitrogen.
 This is done to narrow the chromatographic band and improve the detection limit.

-Pyrolysis-GC-MS virtually eliminates the need for the various sample preparation techniques required by traditional GC-MS (extraction, dilutions, concentrating the sample, various chemical reactions, heating/cooling, etc. are unnecesary).
+Pyrolysis-GC-MS virtually eliminates the need for the various sample preparation techniques required by traditional GC-MS (extraction, dilutions, concentrating the sample, various chemical reactions, heating/cooling, etc. are unnecessary).
 The samples can be analyzed in an “as received” state unless they fall into the category of needing reactive Pyrolysis-GC-MS.

 EAG Laboratories offers Pyrolysis-GC-MS services at our St. Louis, Missouri location, 1-800-659-7659.